SpinlockLabs/github.dart/README.md

 # GitHub for Dart

 This is a Client Library for GitHub in Dart.
+I wrote this out of necessity, and then when I got a great reaction from the Dart community, I decided to put a lot of effort into it.
+Please submit issues and pull requests, join my IRC channel, help out, or just give me encouragement, I will surely do everything you ask.

 ## Features

+### Current

-- Works on the Server and in the Browser.
+- Works on the Server and in the Browser
-- Fast, really fast.
-- Customizable
+- Really Fast
-- Fully Tested
+- Plugable API
 - Supports Authentication
+- Builtin OAuth2 Flow

+### Work in Progress

+- Support all the GitHub APIs (Progress: 70%)
+- Full Documentation (Progress: 5%)

+### Planned

+- Hook Server Helper

 ## Getting Started